 In turn they not just shared their success with their audience via social media, they also placed our badge on their website:

-For more on getting backlinks to your fitness blog, check out are article on how to make money from fitness blogging.
+For more on getting backlinks to your fitness blog, check out our article on how to make money from fitness blogging.